Sande881/Bandgap-Reference-Architecture/README.md

 ### 3.3) Issues & Solutions:

 ## 4) Development Process
-With the complete installation of IIC-OSIC-TOOLS onto Ubuntu, drafting of the core BGR Architecture is done by taking reference from Behzad Razavi's Design of Analog CMOS Integrated Circuits.

 Week 1:
-First we obtain the process and device characteristics of the NMOS and PMOS we are to use.
+First, we obtain the process and device characteristics of the NMOS and PMOS we are to use.
 The transistor models, from which we shall extract characteristics, are:
 - sky130_fd_pr/nfet_01v8_nf.sym
 - sky130_fd_pr/pfet_01v8_nf.sym